imnicy/framework/README2.md

     public function index(Arguments $arguments)
     {
-        // write your codes ...
+        // your codes ...
         ...

-        // for request params
+        // request params
         $requests = $this->request()->all();

         // or